sirikata/sirikata-cluster/README.md

   all into the EC2 initialization and allows the configuration to be updated after the nodes are created.
-* Puppet sets up our core set of software: the Sirikata binaries (which we can specify the location of) and corosync+pacemaker for managing the cluster member set and mapping service requests to specific ndoes.
-It can also deal with failover if we want it.
-Note that this doesn't require any head node -- the only "head node" is the puppet master providing configuration.
+* Puppet sets up our core set of software: the Sirikata binaries (which we can specify the location of).
 * Once that's all setup, we just need to add/remove services from the cluster.
 Helper scripts are aware of the specifics of Sirikata to make adding services simpler.